EdwardvanRaak/PolynomialSubsetSum/README.md

 In this repo you'll find the fruits of an on-going effort to implement a polynomial-time algorithm to solve the subset sum problem.

+Note: this repo may eventually contain multiple algorithms.
+This readme applies to the current primary method given.

 About this project:
 The current big-O runtime is O(n^7).